 - Analyze any legal documents

-- Review whether or not you were property charged
+- Review whether or not you were properly charged

-- Review the operating procedures that were used during your ticketing or arrest
+- Review the procedures that law enforcement used during your ticketing or arrest

 - Determine what defenses could be used